seailz/SpeedrunEvent/README.md

 ### Curent Status
 I'm currently not sure if I want to carry on this project, so we may never see the completion of this if I don't want to😭

+- update (18/05/2022) this project won't be completed.
+Not really interested in hosting events anymore and don't have any time to code this.

 (portfolio at https://dev.seailz.com)